Location addresses

 The Get address from lat, long button uses “reverse geocoding” to convert latitude & longitude into a hierarchical address.
 This is a rather imprecise process so you may need to edit the results yourself.
 The address lookup service is provided by OpenCage, using data from OpenStreetMap.
 Other map providers don’t allow lookup results to be permanently stored.

 Photini attempts to use all the data returned in an address lookup.
-This can lead to some duplication, e.g. Château-Gontier appears twice in city.
-Note also the blue underlining indicating text that is too long to store in IPTC-IIM metadata.
+This can lead to some duplication, e.g. a city name appearing twice in City.
+Note also the blue underlining indicating text (in the City field) that is too long to store in IPTC-IIM metadata.

 ../_images/screenshot_292.png